Krakow Religious Studies School Trips & Tours

 Wieliczka Salt Mine

-- Introductory talk on ‘Poland & the Holocaust’ – for NST guided groups only
+- Introductory talk on ‘Poland & the Holocaust’ – for NST accompanied groups only

 - Folklore Evening Dinner